Macroscopic loops in the loop O(n) model via the XOR trick

 \subsection{Benjamini--Schramm limits}

-The event on the right side of~\eqref{eq:defect-free-vs-percolation-R} is a local event, for the percolation $\zeta$, in the sense that it depends only on the value of $\zeta$ restricted to vertices that are in $B_{R+1}(\pi_\omega f)$.
-Such events can be studied in an infinite limit by using the framework of Benjamini--Schramm convergence \cite{BenSch01}, which we now recall.
-For a finite graph $G$, let $U_G$ be the uniform distribution on the vertices of $G$.
-Given a sequence of, possibly random, finite graphs $\{G_k\}$, we say that $\{G_k\}$ converges in the Benjamini--Schramm sense to the random rooted graph $(G, o)$, whose distribution is denoted $\mathbb{P}_G$, if, for every fixed $r$ and finite graph $H$,
+Instead of analyzing the Bernoulli site percolation process on an abstract finite planar graph, we will study these processes by considering an infinite planar graph that captures the properties of a sequence of graphs $\{G_k\}$ {\em centered around a typical vertex}.
+The formal framework for doing this is given by Benjamini--Schramm convergence \cite{BenSch01}.
+In this section, we will recall its definition and collect some useful results about such limits.

-We wish to take subsequential limits of the sequence of random graphs $G_{\Lambda_k(\zero)}(\omega)$, where $\omega$ is some loop configuration; however, existence of such limits is not immediate.
-In \cite{BenSch01}, the graphs considered were assumed to have uniformly bounded degrees, making compactness trivial.
-Unfortunately, not every sequence of graphs has a Benjamini--Schramm limit --- for example, if $G_k$ is a star on $k$ vertices, $B_2(v) = G_k$ for every vertex in $G_k$, and thus $U_{G_k}[ B_2(o_k) = H]$ converges to zero for every finite $H$.
-Therefore, some condition on the graph sequence is needed to maintain compactness in the general setting.
-In our case, a uniform integrability condition on the degrees of the graph is sufficient for existence of sub-sequential limits.
+Given a sequence of finite graphs $\{G_k\}$, let $\bbU^V_k$ be the uniform measure on the vertices of $G_k$, and let $o_k$ be sampled according to $\bbU^V_k$.
+We say that $\{G_k\}$ converges in the {\em Benjamini--Schramm} sense~\cite{BenSch01} to the random rooted graph $(G, o)$, whose distribution is denoted by~$\mathbb{P}_\infty$, if, for every fixed $r$ and finite graph $H$,